anandaswarup/phrase_break_prediction/README.md

 # Phrase break prediction using BLSTM

 This repository contains code to train a phrase break prediction system for Text-to-Speech systems using BLSTMs and word embeddings.
-The sytem is trained used LibriTTS alignments provided at [kan-bayashi/LibriTTSLabel](https://github.com/kan-bayashi/LibriTTSLabel)
+The sytem is trained using LibriTTS alignments provided at [kan-bayashi/LibriTTSLabel](https://github.com/kan-bayashi/LibriTTSLabel).
+The `train-clean-360` split is used for training, while the `dev-clean` and `test-clean` splits are used for validation and test respectively.

 # Quick start
 ## Train model from scratch
 1. Download the dataset [kan-bayashi/LibriTTSLabel](https://github.com/kan-bayashi/LibriTTSLabel)
-    - We use `train-clean-360`, `dev-clean` and `test-clean` as our train, dev and test splits

 2. Preprocess the downloaded LibriTTS Label dataset and save it in a convenient format

     ```python